JiqiSun/RazerBlackWidowV3MiniBluetoothControllerApp/BlackWidowV3MiniEffectsController/README.md

 # How to use

+1. Check Bluetooth in Signing & Capabilities  -> App Sandbox
+2. Add Privacy - Bluetooth Always Usage Description key in Info Property List
-Build from the source code and launch the App.
-Switch off the Bluetooth mode and turn it on after launching the App.
+3. Build from the source code and launch the App.
+4. Switch off the Bluetooth mode and turn it on after launching the App.

 # Tools